 I know this is probably the last thing you want to hear right now, but it’s true: You’ve got to get organized.
-No matter how simple or complex your holidays, organization is the only way to keep things evenly paced.
+No matter how simple or complex your holidays are, organization is the only way to keep things evenly paced.

-- Make meals ahead and freeze them.
-On those very busy days in mid-December, you’ll stay relaxed and stress-free knowing that dinner will be on the table just like usual.
+On those very busy days in the next weeks, you’ll stay relaxed and stress-free knowing that dinner will be on the table just like usual.
 Right!
 Your family is used to that, right?

 Traditions give families assurance that even in an uncertain and changing world, there are some things they can count on to be the same.
 Anything you do in the same way at the same time, year after year counts as a tradition.
 Whatever it is, even if you’ve done it once but plan to do it again, it counts as a tradition.